-Last weekend we watched Mani Ratnam's 2004 flick Yuva (the title means "Youth").
+Last weekend we watched Mani Ratnam’s 2004 flick Yuva (the title means “Youth”).
 It was playing during the summer I spent in India, but I never had the chance to see it.
-As a big fan of Mani Ratnam (I spent a lot of time watching Bombay
+As a big fan of Mani Ratnam (I spent a lot of time watching Bombay over and over for a research project back in the day), I was looking forward to this one, despite the lukewarm reviews I had heard from friends who did see it.

 The big surprise to me was Abhishek Bachchan's amazing channeling of his father Amitabh's Angry Young Man role from the 1970s, but with a much darker and more disturbed air.
 His character, Lallan, is a petty thug who works for the politician that Michael is trying to defeat (he managed to win the Filmfare Award for Best Actor in a Supporting Role AND a Special Mention from the critics who vote for that award as Best Actor, but did not win "Best Actor in a Villainous Role;" even Bollywood's awards ceremonies are dramatic).
 As in many of Ratnam's films, the female characters are barely developed, though Rani Mukherjee does an excellent job bringing out the pathos of her role as Lallan's abused wife (she too won a Filmfare award).